We’re living in unprecedented times.

 What happens if I left my job before the furlough scheme began?

-If you left your role before the March 19th 2020, either voluntarily (and your new job fell through) or via redundancy, you could be hired back by your employer and placed on furlough.
+If you left your role before 19 March 2020, either voluntarily (and your new job fell through) or via redundancy, you could be hired back by your employer and placed on furlough.

 However, companies are under no obligation to do this.